Rak-Code/Athena/README.md

 ## Project Overview

 Athena is designed to serve as a scalable and secure e-commerce solution.
 The backend is implemented using Spring Boot with RESTful APIs, while the frontend is developed with React to provide a dynamic user experience.
-The project integrates with Razorpay for payment processing and uses SMTP for email notifications.
-It also includes comprehensive logging, error handling, and security features to ensure a robust production-ready environment.
+The project integrates with Razorpay for payment processing, uses SMTP for email notifications, and now includes an intelligent Chat Bot to assist users with inquiries, product recommendations, and support.
+Comprehensive logging, error handling, and security features ensure a robust production-ready environment.

 ---